 Byte Description 03:00 NVMe-MI Message Header: Refer to Section 3.2.
 04 Status: Refer to Section 4.2.
 05 Tag (TAG): This field contains an opaque value that is passed by the Management Endpoint from the Control Primitive to the associated Response Message.
 The Response Message contains the same value in this field as the corresponsing Request Message.
-07:06 Control Primitive Specific Response (CPSR): This field is used to return Control Primitive specific status.
+07:06 Control Primitive Specific Response (CPSR): This field is used to return Control Primitive status.
+11:08 Message Integrity Check: Refer to Section 3.2.